tomas-fryza/esp-micropython/lab7-wifi/README.md

 ### Learning objectives

-After completing this lab you will be able to:

 * Understand the Wi-Fi STA mode
 * Use methods for connecting and disconnecting the Wi-Fi
 * Perform data transfers between ESP32 and server via GET and POST requests
 * Use the classes and modules

-The main goal of this laboratory exercise is to understand Wi-Fi connectivity using MicroPython and introduce the concept of IoT (Internet of Things) by connecting the ESP32 to the ThingSpeak platform (or other).

 <a name="preparation"></a>